ioansamuila/mini_weather_station/README.md

 ## Note

-The headset must be entered according to the sensor type.
-For DHT11, for example, dht.h or DHT.h or DHT11.h or DHT12.h or other variants available on the Internet.
+The header must be entered according to the sensor type.
+For DHT11, for example, dht.h or DHT.h or DHT11.h or other variants available on the Internet.